shugewang/staybae-frontend/README.md

 # Challenges

-- Add favourites or remove favourites from Top Picks (if you click the heart it should be saved as favourite and the heart should be solid red, otherwise it should be empty and not be a favourite)
-- Add Ability to remove favourite from favourite list
+[X] Ensure that the favourites can be selected from the Top Picks as well be removed from the favourite list (similar to the Property Details page)
+[X] Add ability to remove items from the favourites list [X] On the footer, create a link or amend the footer to add an ‘About Us’ page.
+Create a new about us page and add content to it.
+You must ensure you can navigate to it as well once it’s clicked.
-- Enhance search to render map using Google Maps using the lon and lat.
+[X] Enhance the search results to render a map.
+For this you will be required to use Google Maps.
+This will also require you to obtain a personal access token from the Google Developers portal.
+DO NOT STORE THE TOKEN in any repository where you store the code.
-- Add more properties to the database and test the markers on the map
+[ ] Add more properties to the application and add their longitude/latitude (to show more markers on the map)
-- Add places of interest using Google Maps by adding pins for restaurants, schools and hospitals.

-# Bonus (Use Miro if you want to brainstorm)

-- Add Register and Login capabilities (this would require changing the staybae-server)
-- Add Register/Login on single page as a tabbed container (one tab Register, the other login).
-One submit button should be enough.
-- Add context for user details (i.e. name of the person and their ID) - if logged in, show their profile, if logged out show 'register/login' button
+Bonus:
+[ ] Add places of interest on each property when you access the property details page.
+This can be achieved by using the longitude and latitude of the property and Google Maps for places of interest close to that location or in that City (see if you can find things to do from Google Maps for a given city).